ChrisSantosLang/redscience/docs/source/releases/recorded.rst

 Maintain a skill-level rating for each player with form of augmentation per game (e.g. Lora’s skill at Tic-Tac-Toe when reviewing).
-At the beginning of each game, calculate skill “warning flags” for each player in the match.
-If the player is a teammate of the user (e.g. Partner), or is not the first on its team to play after the user, calculate flags as follows:
+At the beginning of each game, calculate skill “warning flags” for each player in the match:

 :math:`\text{game}_m`:
   The game for match :math:`m`